Comparing keyword-based and machine learning topic detection

 Machine learning topic detection

-In machine learning topic detection, the topic models teach themselves to categorize text by examining previous and incoming text classification.
+In machine learning topic detection, the topic detection models teach themselves to categorize text by examining previous and incoming text classification.
 Based on how human operators classify various texts, machine learning discovers patterns for use in topic detection.
 You can also provide feedback to active machine learning models to increase the accuracy of topic detection in production environments.

 For example, uPlusTelco starts storing incoming messages from customers under relevant categories, for example, by assigning the message I want to buy a new phone to thecategory.
-The company then feeds the collected data to a machine learning topic model.
-Based on the training data, the topic model learns how to classify incoming customer messages and then starts to analyze incoming text on its own.
+The company then feeds the collected data to a machine learning topic detection model.
+Based on the training data, the topic detection model learns how to classify incoming customer messages and then starts to analyze incoming text on its own.